 United has a long history of pet-related deaths on their flights.
 However, before raging any further, when given some context, this is mainly due to the fact that they transport more animals than any other air carrier.

 It should also be noted that in early May of 2018, United banned many animals from their commercial flights in an effort to reduce these incidents.

-Still, a rate of incidents more than 3 times the next air carrier is not a good look.
+Still, a rate of incidents nearly 3 times the next air carrier is not a good look.